 I've been looking forward to eating a meal on our back deck and enjoying the warm sunshine outdoors for a while now.
 Last evening was the first comfortable opportunity so my wife and I took advantage of it.
 The breeze was rustling the branches, the birds were chirping, the frogs were peeping and the motorcycles were rumbling.

 Why don't the police charge drivers of motorcycles with no or ineffective mufflers?
 I'm a bit surprised that these seasonal complaints haven't started showing up in the DriveSmartBC inbox yet.

-The situation of no muffler at all is probably the easiest to deal with.
+For enforcement personnel, the situation of no muffler at all is probably the easiest to deal with.
 A quick examination of the pipe will reveal no obstruction and a ticket can be issued.
 The explanation in court is a simple one and the traffic court justice is assured of the situation making a conviction more easily obtained.

 The next problem is that decibel levels are specified for an inspection facility, not the side of the highway where the police operate.
 The levels would serve as a guideline but are not definitive.

-Regardless of the action that the police might take, the exhaust is not going to be repaired, or will be repaired long enough to pass inspection and then put back the way it was in the first instance.
+Regardless of the action that the police might take, sometimes the exhaust is not going to be repaired, or will be repaired long enough to pass inspection and then put back the way it was in the first instance.

 Oh, and for the record, the police DO deal with motorcycles that have loud exhaust systems.